kevinfrei/EMP/README.md

 * Handle single & double clicking from Now Playing with onClick timeouts
   * This shows up when clicking many 'delete' icons in a row
 * Playlist reordering (drag & drop?)
+* Make an actual "About" screen
+* Get some controls in the menu with appropriate keyboard shortcuts

 ### Other
 * Testing!
 Testing!
 Testing!